-Loneliness and social isolation has serious consequences for individual health and well-being with studies finding that it is associated with a 29% increase in the risk of coronary heart disease, a 32% increase in risk of stroke and 26% increased likelihood of mortality.
+Loneliness and social isolation has serious consequences for individual health and well-being with studies finding that it is associated with a 29% increase in the risk of coronary heart disease, a 32% increase in risk of stroke and 26% increased mortality rate.
 Loneliness and social isolation is recognised as a pressing issue facing societies around the world with the former US Surgeon General warning of an “epidemic of loneliness” and the newly appointed Minister for Loneliness in the UK rolling out a nationwide multi-agency loneliness strategy.

 These projects demonstrate how a whole of government approach to a major community issue can be addressed through a collaborative model.
 Mt Gravatt Community Centre in partnership with the University of Queensland, will be tracking the progress and outcomes of the two projects and developing a comprehensive report to present to the both levels of government.